ljubogdan/checkers-python/README.markdown

-## Checkers-AI-SV2
+## Checkers in Python

 ## About
-Checkers-AI-SV2 is an interactive checkers game developed in Python, utilizing Pygame for a dynamic graphical interface and a Minimax algorithm with alpha-beta pruning for intelligent AI gameplay.
+This is an interactive checkers game developed in Python, utilizing Pygame for a dynamic graphical interface and a Minimax algorithm with alpha-beta pruning for intelligent AI gameplay.
 The project incorporates a SQLite-based transposition table to optimize move calculations and supports forced capture rules.
 It serves as an excellent demonstration of advanced algorithms, game development, and GUI programming in Python.

 ## Features
 - **Graphical Interface**: Built with Pygame for a responsive and visually appealing checkers board.